LYL1015/DIRFL/README.md

 ```
 ## Datasets
 Training dataset, testing dataset are available at [Data](https://github.com/manman1995/Awaresome-pansharpening).

-3. The final directory structure will be arranged as:
+The directory structure will be arranged as:
 ```
 Data
     |- WV3_data